-Island Cat Resources and Adoption (ICRA) is an all-volunteer, 501(c)(3) non-profit organization, working principally in Alameda and Oakland, California to reduce the suffering of mistreated, abandoned, and unsocialized (feral) cats, and to educating and empowering the local community to help with that work.
+Island Cat Resources and Adoption (ICRA) is an all-volunteer, 501(c)(3) non-profit organization, working principally in Alameda and Oakland, California.
+We are dedicated to improving the lives of free-roaming and unowned cats through spay/neuter, adoption, and community education.

 ICRA is a small group with limited resources.
 We owe our accomplishments solely to the hard work and compassion of a dedicated corps of volunteers and supporters, all of whom share a passionate concern for the health and welfare of the homeless cats in our community.
 The need, however, far exceeds the capacity of ICRA’s volunteer force.
 Although we continue to conduct some rescue or trap-neuter-return projects ourselves, we simply cannot solve the local cat overpopulation problem ourselves.
 Consequently, we have shifted our focus from hands-on work to providing education, tools, and resources to those in the community who are willing to act in their own backyards or neighborhood.

 Every cat ICRA traps or rescues is carefully evaluated for adoptability.
 Tame cats and kittens young enough to be socialized are placed in foster homes, and taken into our adoption program when they are ready for a responsible and loving permanent home.
 The goal of our adoption program is to place the right cat(s) with the right people.
 To that end, we have established an adoption screening and home visit program in which our adoption site volunteers collaborate with our foster homes to make each placement.
 ICRA reserves the right to refuse any adoption that, in our judgment, is not in the best interest of the cat(s) or kitten(s) involved.